YajneshPoojary28/YajneshPoojary28/README.md

 # 💫 About Me:
-MCA Student at Mangalore Institute of Technology Engineering
+MCA Student at Mangalore Institute of Technology and Engineering

 ## 🌐 Socials: